Kristina Box: Practicing physician

-Box was an obstetrician-gynecologist in within the Community Health Network—an Indianapolis-based hospital system—for more than 30 years.
+Box was an obstetrician-gynecologist within the Community Health Network—an Indianapolis-based hospital system—for more than 30 years.
 She began her career at Clearvista Women's Care in northeast Indianapolis in 1987.
 As a practicing physician, Box served in surgical medical missions to Haiti and Bolivia for more than 10 years.

-Beginning in 2015, Box was the lead physician for the Community Health Network's Women's Service Line, a service which connected women in need with free health screenings.
+Beginning in 2015, Box was the lead physician for the Community Health Network's Women's Service Line, a service which connects women in need with free health screenings.
 In this position, Box created Community Health's multidisciplinary women's center.
 She served at Community Hospital East on team treating substance use disorder in pregnant people.
 Box was a member of the Indiana Perinatal Quality Improvement Collaborative (IPQIC), which advises the Indiana State Department of Health, and served on the neonatal abstinence syndrome task force, studying the exposure of newborns to drugs in Indiana.

 By 2017, Box began slowing down in her medical practice, planning to retire soon.